RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 * Updated the code to handle the new 4D binning option (getting ready to go from bin migration to acceptance)
 #### Other Updates:
 * Added the ROOT files (the python file's outputs) to the github directory (for use on local computers)
-    * Matching files were added at a later time (i.e., )
+* Added the .sh files too

 ### Update on 7-18-2022:
 * Updated file names in python code (Extra_Name = "Bin_Test_20_" - for output file name)